-Caves typically visited by the Club for novice trips include P8, Giants and Peak in Derbyshire and parts of the Kingsdale system in Yorkshire.
+Caves typically visited by the Club for novice trips include P8, Giants, Bagshawe Cavern and Peak in Derbyshire and parts of the Kingsdale system in Yorkshire.
 However, we also use the mines at Alderley Edge as a practice area for real caving techniques as well as trying out methods such as abseiling and prusiking on the surface (see this gallery).

 If you are interested in novice trips, go to our page for new members and see what is being planned that might suit you, or you can go to a new national site called www.newtocaving.com which provides more information on how to get started on your adventure underground.

 Go to TOP

 Over recent years, the balance of the Club has shifted towards work at Alderley Edge Mines.
 Nevertheless, many members still undertake experienced caving trips in Yorkshire, Derbyshire and South Wales.
 If you contact the Club via any member or fill in the form below, you will be put in touch with the members who regularly cave in limestone areas.
 The Club also has an overlapping membership with the Alternative Derbyshire Caving Club (which is also based in Stockport!) and which is dedicated to caving.
 You can also look at our meets list to see if there is anything that interests you.